-The Scheme uses standard pooled funds offered by fund managers through the platform provider.
-This gives access to a range of funds while keeping down costs to members, but means that the Trustees cannot adopt an approach to managing financially material considerations specific to the Scheme.
+The Scheme uses standard pooled funds offered by investment platform providers and fund managers.
+This gives access to a range of funds while keeping down costs to members but means that the Trustees cannot adopt an approach to managing financially material considerations specific to the Scheme.
 The Trustees nevertheless seek to manage financially material considerations to protect long-term returns by: